Please refer your patients to ophthalmology or low vision services promptly.

 Hospital referral for wet AMD

-The patient should be treated within one week of that appointment.
+The patient should then be treated within one week of that appointment.

 If you are unable to get a direct referral, please let us know.